 QuickBooks HelpQuickBooksHelpIntuit

-Reclassify or move multiple transactions at once in QuickBooks Online Accountant
+Reclassify or move multiple transactions in QuickBooks Online Accountant and Advanced

-Need to change multiple transactions or move them to a different account?
-In QuickBooks Online Accountant, you can use the reclassify tool to make the same change to multiple transactions at once!
+Want to switch some transactions to a different account?
+With QuickBooks Online Accountant and QuickBooks Online Advanced, you don't have to change them one by one.
+Just use the reclassify tool to save time and make the same change to lots of transactions all at once.

 Before you start